GianFF/CookUnityTechExercise/README.md

     {
       "iso": "USD", // ISO code (USD, CAD, ARS) "symbol": "$", // Symbol ($, £)
-      "conversion_rate": 1 //Conversion rate from currency to USD }
+      "conversion_rate": 1 // Conversion rate from currency to USD
+    }
   ],
   "distance_to_usa": 8395.28 // Distance between United States and country of origin (in Kilometers)